folio-org/stripes-components/lib/FilterGroups/readme.md

 code.

-In order to make it easy to use without needing to make a lot of decisions, this library is opinionated about state representation, both within the React component that uses it and in the user-interface URL.
+In order to make it easy to use without needing to make a lot of decisions, this library is somewhat opinionated about state representation.
+This state is set using a `transitionToParams` method, and obtined using a `queryParam` method.
+There must both be provided within the React component that uses `<FilterGroups>`.

-XXX Some thought is still required regarding whether it could usefully be more or less opinionated than it presently is.

 ### Filter configuration